nive/nive/readme.md

 # Nive application base package
 This is the base package.
-Please refer to 'nive_cms', nive_userdb' or 'nive_datastore' for functional applications.

 ## Source code
 The source code is hosted on github: https://github.com/nive